nikolay-pshenichny/Resume/resume.md

 July 2005 - April 2009

 Supported and developed different parts of the in-house Banking Software.
+ - Performed business requirements analysis and release planning;
  - Modified the existing banking software to meet new customers needs and reflect changes in the legal system;
  - Developed wide variety of reports, including reports for credit bureaus;
  - Integrated 3rd part applications and services;
  - Performed code reviews;
  - Participated in training of the end users, system maintenance and end-user support;
- - Helped with annual financial reports generation and checking.
+ - Helped with annual financial reports generation and checking;
+ - Mentored and provided leadership to junior developers;

 Led a team of 2 engineers.